theamallalgi/KenKai-Theme/README.md

 ## For Those who love Monokai, but who wants much more!

 KenKai Theme is a dark color theme, mostly based on Monokai Dark Theme.
-It has a customized user interface theme for Visual Studio Code for Monokai Lovers Who likes More! and I truly hope you like it, If you don't feel free to swith to Monokai Pro or any other Monokai Theme!
+It has a customized user interface theme for Visual Studio Code for Monokai Lovers Who likes More! and I truly hope you like it, If you don't feel free to switch to Monokai Pro or any other Monokai Theme!

 </div>